semantic-dataspace/semantic-schemas/schemas/specimen/PMDCo/README.md

 following the [Platform MaterialDigital Core Ontology (PMDCo)](https://w3id.org/pmd/co/).

 This schema builds on the [Chemical Composition (PMDCo)](../../chemical-composition/PMDCo/README.md)
-schema: the composition sub-graph is produced by that schema's converter, which remains the single source of truth for element IRIs and naming conventions.
+schema: the composition sub-graph is produced by that schema's transform, which remains the single source of truth for element IRIs and naming conventions.

 ---